junesirius/junesirius.github.io/_posts/Supernatural/2024-09-03-SPN-Rewatch-records.md

 Sam forces Rowena use the spell from the Book of the Damned to release the Mark of Cain from Dean, unleashing the Darkness.

+### S11E10

+Cass believes Lucifer can beat the Darkness and agrees to be his vessel.

 ## Enochian

 ### S05E02